AkshayDevkate/PM4PY_for_ProcessMining/README.md

   A .zip file containing Windows 64-bit Miniconda 3.8 distribution and all the dependencies already installed could be found at clicking
   [Click here to download .zip file](https://drive.google.com/file/d/1KzIntSeIPJrjSzsrD93MZHAW4au-Wbgm/view)

+  __ Install PM4PY on macOS__

+  You can chosse between an Docker image or the classical installation process.

+  1. Installation via Docker

+  A Docker image is available on the Docker hub and could be retrieved through the command.

+  >docker pull javert899/pm4py:latest

+  It could be then run trough the following command.

+  >docker run -it javert899/pm4py:latest bash

+  2. Classical Installation

+  This section provides you help to run PM4Py without using Docker.

+   a.
+Install Anaconda/Miniconda

+   Anaconda 2020.07 (if not already installed; it is not necessary if Miniconda is installed) could be retrieved by [clicking here]().

+   Miniconda (if not already installed; it is not necessary if Anaconda is installed) could be retrieved by [clicking here]().

+   b.
+Install the PM4Py package

+   In order to install PM4Py and its dependencies, the following command could be provided:

+   >pip install pm4py

+   To check if everything is done correctly, the following command can be used.

+   >python -c "import pm4py"